-No. of Ordinary Shares John W Ingram - Non executive chairman 250,000 Anthony J Scali - Managing director 40,500,000 Nick D Scali - Non executive director 40,500,000 Greg R Laurie - Non executive director 30,000 Nicky D Scali - Alternate director 40,500,000
+No. of Ordinary Shares John W Ingram - Non executive chairman 250,000 Anthony J Scali - Managing director 40,500,000 Greg R Laurie - Non executive director 30,000 Nicky D Scali - Alternate director 40,500,000

-Shares are held by Scali Consolidated Pty Limited, a directorrelated entity of Messrs Anthony, Nick and Nicky Scali.
+Shares are held by Scali Consolidated Pty Limited, a director-related entity of Messrs Anthony and Nicky Scali.

 At the date of this report, there were no options over ordinary shares.
 Directors have been in office since the start of the financial year to the date of this report unless otherwise stated.